 Concept & specifications (working)

-These are the current targets based on design reviews and the first prototype.
+These were the current targets based on design reviews and the first prototype.
 Expect changes as we get more real-world feedback.

 Budget and total unit count are still being worked with the program.
 Early estimates have been in the mid–three figures per unit for materials, before final scope is locked in.